The European Union and the True Cuban Civil Society

 Projects, such as People in Need and others, dedicated to helping families in vulnerable situations also have a presence in Cuba.
 The Patriotic Union of Cuba (UNPACU) also performs laudable work in that regard.
 That is why its growth and social impact has been met by the regime’s fierce repression.

-Supporting with concrete actions to organizations such as these ones would not only provide tangible benefits in the lives of Cubans, but also, will contribute to enhance and strengthen the presence and leadership of independent civil society, and of those who represent it.
+Supporting with concrete actions to organisations such as these ones would not only provide tangible benefits in the lives of Cubans, but also, will contribute to enhance and strengthen the presence and leadership of independent civil society, and of those who represent it.
 Obviously, the regime will protest against this kind of exchange and support from the EU.
 It will be up to the EU to decide if it will adopt a supplicatory position before the Castro regime, or if it will choose to defend the rights of the independent Cuban civil society.

 The EU could also assume a policy of solidarity and permanent support for Cuban independent civil society organisations by creating scholarships and courses for its members, with the aim that this noble struggle could be spread throughout the country in defence of all human rights, and of democratisation.